-Now in its eighteenth year, fiddlekids is a unique, fun-filled summer day camp devoted to traditional fiddle music.
-We welcome young violin students and fiddlers, ages 7 to 14, with at least one year of playing experience.
+Now in its twentieth year, fiddlekids is a unique, fun-filled summer day camp devoted to traditional fiddle music.
+We welcome young violin students and fiddlers, ages 7 to 15, with at least one year of playing experience.
 No previous fiddling is required.
 Camp is divided into skill-based groups of roughly 15 fiddlers, and each child attends classes with three of the camp's fiddle instructors.

 The fiddlekids experience